 For truck drivers, eating on the road can sometimes be expensive and unhealthy.
 A great way to save money and stay healthy is to cook meals in your truck.
-We caught up with a few truck drivers at the Great American Trucking Show (GATS) who blog about cooking on the road and they shared some great tips on storing and keeping food fresh in your truck.
+We caught up with a few truck drivers at the Great American Trucking Show (GATS) who blog about cooking on the road and they shared some great tips for truckers on storing and keeping food fresh in your truck.

 Food Storage in Your Truck